 I swear I was once charged for a glass of ice on board.
 It’s best to bring your own entertainment on board.

 There are also frequent delays and cancellation, but they have great deals to major cities like New York and Fort Lauderdale, as well as a $9 fare club that you pay for membership in yearly.

-Norwegian boasts the Dreamliner planes, which has features like windows that tint automatically, blue light to help you feel more rested, fresh air circulating in the plane, a TV on the back of every seat with hours of entertainment, and the ability to order food or page a flight attendant right from the screen.
+Norwegian boasts Dreamliner planes with features like windows that tint automatically, blue light to help you feel more rested, fresh air circulating in the plane, a TV on the back of every seat with hours of entertainment and the ability to order food or page a flight attendant right from the screen.

-If you can find a way to get to Toronto Airport, this airline has great deals from Canada to Europe and the Caribbean.
+If you can find a way to get to Toronto Airport, Air Transat has great deals from Canada to Europe and the Caribbean.

 An unexpected bonus of long-haul flights with Air Transat is a free hot meal and snack, and beverage service!
 Nearly unheard of for budget airlines.

 There’s also a wide selection of movies, TV shows and games, all free of charge.